elixir-capsule/capsule/README.md

 ### encapsulation

 Encapsulations are the mediators between storages and uploads.
 They represent the result of `put`ting an upload into a storage.
-They contain a unique id, the name of the storage to which the file was uploaded, the size, and a map of user defined metadata.
+They contain a unique id, the name of the storage to which the file was uploaded, and a map of user defined metadata.

-`{:ok, %{id: "/path/to/file.jpg", storage: "YourStorage", size: 34100, metadata: %{}}} = YourStorage.put(some_upload)`
+`{:ok, %{id: "/path/to/file.jpg", storage: "YourStorage", metadata: %{}}} = YourStorage.put(some_upload)`

 Encapsulation also implements the upload protocol, which means moving a file from one storage to another is lemon-squeezy:

 ```
-old_file = %{id: "/path/to/file.jpg", storage: "YourStorage", size: 34100, metadata: %{}}
+old_file = %{id: "/path/to/file.jpg", storage: "YourStorage", metadata: %{}}
 {:ok, new_file} = OtherStorage.put(old_file)`
 ```